We Love Barbecue

 Adding a large element of fun to cook-offs is grading the contestants for showmanship.
 Many teams erect elaborate sets around their cookers, dress in costume or even perform skits.

-If you want to appreciate the number of criteria each hog and team are judged upon, take a look at the official scorecard.
+If you want to appreciate the number of criteria each hog and team are judged upon, take a look at the 2025 ON SITE SCORESHEET

 More than good eats: good works